March 6, 2018 User-generated Content and Content Rights Management [Free Guide]

 Step 2: Your brand representatives, or ShortStack, examine the collected content for appropriateness.

 Step 3: ShortStack sends individual content creators a comment asking for permission to use the photo/video.
+(The comment is sent from the brand, not ShortStack.)

 Step 4: Users are asked to reply to grant permission, and invited to link to a URL that contains terms and conditions (see “Terms and Conditions Landing Page Template” below).